lnurl/luds/README.md

 How to add your own document
 ----------------------------

 Open a pull request with your proposal.
 Pick the next unreserved number for your proposal.
-To be accepted it just have to be generally decent and make sense and be implemented or currently being implemented by 2 or more wallets.
+To be accepted, it just has to be generally decent and make sense and be implemented or currently being implemented by 2 or more wallets.

 Join https://t.me/lnurl if you just want to talk about your ideas or chat about LNURL protocols in general.